ReCoRe: Regularized Contrastive Representation Learning of World Model: Experiments

 \subsection{Sim-to-Real Transfer}

 We use the Gibson dataset \cite{gibson-xia} for sim-to-real transfer experiments of the perception module, i.e. representation learning module of the world model; however please note that the robot controller is still a part of the simulator.
-Gibson scenes are created by 3D scanning of the real scenes, and it uses a neural network to fill the pathological geometric and occlusion errors.
+Gibson scenes are created by 3D scanning real scenes, and a neural network is used to fill pathological geometric and occlusion errors.
 We have trained all models on the artist created textures of iGibson and tested on five scenes from Gibson.
-The results are shown in Table \ref{tbl:sim2real-gibson-results}.
-Our proposed ReCoRe significantly outperforms RAD, CURL and is slightly better compared to DV2+G DINO on 100k interactive steps, while on 500k steps ReCoRe surpasses all the baselines with significant margin.
+Table \ref{tbl:sim2real-gibson-results} shows the results.
+Our proposed ReCoRe significantly outperforms RAD, CURL and is slightly better compared to DV2+G DINO on 100k interactive steps, while on 500k steps ReCoRe significantly surpasses all the baselines.
 This shows that ReCoRe learns more stable features and is better suited for sim-to-real transfer.